JoelJ-500/Facial-Expression/README.md

 - [Challenges and Solutions](#challenges-and-solutions)
 - [Installation and Usage](#installation-and-usage)

-## Project Overview
+## Approaches

-**Situation:** The primary objective of this project was to develop a machine learning application capable of recognizing facial expressions from images.
-The goal was to build an intuitive and accessible interface using Gradio to showcase the capabilities of machine learning models trained on the CK+ dataset.

-**Task:** Develop a Gradio app that leverages deep learning to accurately predict emotions from facial images.
-This involved preprocessing the CK+ dataset, building and training models, and creating a user interface to interact with the models.

-**Action:** Two different approaches were taken to achieve the task:

-1. Training a Convolutional Neural Network (CNN) model from scratch.
+1. Training a Convolutional Neural Network (CNN) model from scratch. - *Facial_Expression_Detector.ipynb*
-2. Creating an ensemble model using three pre-trained models from the Keras library.
+2. Creating an ensemble model (combination of models) by combining the layers of three pre-trained models from the Keras library, and then training it.- - *Expression_Detector_Ensemble.ipynb*

-**Result:** The Gradio app successfully demonstrates emotion detection, providing a foundation for further enhancements and potential real-world applications.

 ## Dataset

-The CK+ (Extended Cohn-Kanade) dataset is used in this project, which consists of labeled facial expressions divided into seven categories, each representing a distinct emotion.
+The CK+ dataset (Extended: Cohn-Kanade) is used in this project, which consists of labeled facial expressions divided into seven categories- happy, anger, contempt, fear, surprise, sadness, disgust.
 These categories are used as output labels for model training.

 ## Notebooks